Dinukaawsh/blog-application/README.md

 - Users can register, log in, and log out.
 - Users can maintain their personal profiles (profile picture, bio, etc.).
 - Forgot password functionality with email verification.
+- Users must be authenticated to like posts or access full blog details.

 ### 2. Blog Posts
 - Authenticated users can create, edit, and delete their own blog posts.